gulrak/filesystem/README.md

 might make it needed to react on the version, but I don't plan to break anything.
 It's the version as decimal number `(major * 10000 + minor * 100 + patch)`.

+**Note:** Starting from v1.0.2 only even path versions will be used for releases and odd patch version will only be used for in between commits while working on the next version.

 ## Documentation